DanEngelbrecht/AtomicIndexPool/README.md

 # AtomicIndexPool
 Single header library for an Atomic (lock-free) index pool

-Minimal dependencies - only requires `<stdint.h>` and `<stddef.h>`.
+Minimal dependencies - only requires `<stdint.h>` and `<stddef.h>`, the default (optional) MSVC implementation depends on Windows.h.

-You provide two functions that are platform specific
+The default implementations for the atomic functions can be overridden with your own implementation by overriding the macros
- - `AtomicIndexPool_AtomicAdd` Atomically adds a 32-bit signed integer to another 32-bit signed integer and returns the result
+ - `ATOMICINDEXPOOL_ATOMICADD` Atomically adds a 32-bit signed integer to another 32-bit signed integer and returns the result
- - `AtomicIndexPool_AtomicCAS` Atomically exchange a 32-bit signed integer with another 32-bit signed integer if the value to be swapped matches the provided compare value, returns the old value.
+ - `ATOMICINDEXPOOL_ATOMICADD` Atomically exchange a 32-bit signed integer with another 32-bit signed integer if the value to be swapped matches the provided compare value, returns the old value.

 You are responsible for allocating and deallocating required memory, you can ask how much is needed.